 You are welcome to contact us in the church office to see a copy of our annual budget, and that will tell you exactly where our money goes!
 Our budget is used to support our amazing staff, to maintain our wonderful facilities, to engage in the work of mission in Williamsburg and beyond, to support the work of our partners, and to continue our work of being the presence of Christ in our community.

 How is Williamsburg Baptist doing, financially speaking?

 We really are doing okay!
 We are not booming with cash, but we feel remarkably blessed to be doing as well as we are given the challenges of the past couple years.
 We are so grateful for the generosity of so many whose faithfulness and financial support has sustained us through the really hard season of the pandemic.
-In addition to pledged giving and our income from the offering collected during worship, we have income that we receive from our endowment, a Sprint tower on our property, occasional estate giving, weddings, parking lot use, and other various income sources.
+In addition to pledged giving and our income from the offering collected during worship, we have income that we receive from our endowment, occasional estate giving, weddings, parking lot use, and other various income sources.